tcweiss/Advanced-Pro/README.md

 <br><br>
 <a name="tech"></a>
 ## 4. Technical Background

+Weights are calculated to achieve the lowest volatility per unit of return, which is the industry standard.

 ### Step 0: Framework
 Prior to getting started it is vital to install and import all the required libraries that are listed in the chapters above.
 Disregarding this step will lead to an incorrect execution of this program.